y0m0/CV/README.md

 Construction and maintenance of aircrafts, CAD design, Mechanics

 ## Experience
+**Software Engineer, BBC** *London, September 2017 - January 2018*
+Design and build of BBC own microservices architecture
+Work across disciplines to build strong and scalable products for BBC News audiences
+Build maintainable and well tested production code in Ruby, JavaScript and Go
+Take part in the design of our cloud AWS infrastructure
+Provide capabilities as-a-service for other team regarding Cloud computing and DevOps practices
+Automate build and deployment processes by using Dockers and Jenkins pipelines
+Investigate emerging web technologies
+Implement and configure development tools

 **IT Manager, Villa Import** *Oslo, October 2013 - April 2017*
 Administration and maintenance of the company's infrastructure